 Buckminster Fuller created the “Knowledge Doubling Curve”; he noticed that until 1900 human knowledge doubled approximately every century.
 By the end of World War II knowledge was doubling every 25 years.
 Today things are not as simple as different types of knowledge have different rates of growth.
 For example, nanotechnology knowledge is doubling every two years and clinical knowledge every 18 months.
 But on average human knowledge is doubling every 13 months.
 According to IBM, the build out of the “internet of things” will lead to the doubling of knowledge every 12 hours.

 Communication opportunities are exploding with ever increasing speed.
-In 1995, 16 million people were online, 0.3% of the world’s population.
-In 2005 one thousand million people were on the internet, 15% of the world’s population.
+In 1995, 16 million people were online: 0.3% of the world’s population.
+In 2005, one thousand million people were on the Internet: 15% of the world’s population.
 Now three billion people are online, which is over 40% of the world’s population.
-Gartner said in 2013 that the internet of connection communication devices will grow to 26 billion units in 2020, which will mean a 30 fold increase from 2010.
+VPN Mentor says that the internet of connection communication devices will grow to 26 billion units in 2020, which will mean a 30 fold increase from 2010.

 So if you think you feel like you are getting information and communication overload, you probably are.